AeromonOy/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description

-Write a description of the change required.
-Typically includes the reason for the change and a rough overview of the task.
-Do not duplicate the content from the sections below.
+Write a brief description of the issue you've hit.
+Avoid duplicating the content from the sections below - typically this might fit on one line.

+### Steps for reproducing

+1. If possible, write clear steps for reproducing the issue.
+2. Steps may include, among other things, any specific accounts or resources that reproduce the issue.
+3. Please also test the steps yourself, if possible.

+### Expected behavior

+Describe what behavior you expected from the application.

+### Observed behavior

+Describe the behavior you actually observed.

 ### Requirements

+* The application must match the expected behavior stated above.
-* Write requirements for the change.
+* If there are any other requirements for the fix, write them here.
 * Requirements must be clear and unambiguous.
 * Requirements should be objectively evaluable.